Who is responsible for employee engagement?

 Employee Engagement is not just jargon.
 Many surveys show that an engaged employee is likely to be productive as compared to an unengaged one.
 In today’s competitive world Employee engagement is an important force in any business, as an engaged employee will feel more connected to the job and the organization which will infuse positivity at the workplace.
-Employee engagement doesn’t necessarily always have to be connected with the work factor, it could mean having tea or coffee with colleagues, engaging and getting to know them better, getting to know the work culture of the organization.
+Employee engagement doesn’t necessarily always have to be connected with the work factor, it could mean having tea or coffee with colleagues, engaging and getting to know them better, and getting to know the work culture of the organization.

 Nowadays, workplaces have moved towards being team-aligned environments.
-Having team structures help organizations to achieve their goals swiftly, as collective work-forces are working towards the same objective by differentiating the job among the team members.
+Having team structures help organizations to achieve their goals swiftly, as collective workforces are working towards the same objective by differentiating the job among the team members.
 Nevertheless, there are also certain challenges associated with the dispersion of responsibility.
 Workplace accountability is about understanding your role and acknowledging that other team members are relying on the outcome of your work.

 Some professionals believe that employees themselves are responsible for their workplace exposure.
-They believe it’s their choice of whether to be engaged or not.
+They believe it’s their choice whether to be engaged or not.
 Even if Organizations arrange different courses for learning and development, in the end, it is the employee’s choice to be engaged or not.

 If employees are to be engaged on their will, it will provide them with a sense of freedom and responsibility, while engaging with their fellow colleagues.
-This type of culture also helps to recruit people with high sense of responsibility.
+This type of culture also helps to recruit people with a high sense of responsibility.

-As there are certain things that are required to be done on an organizational level like training and development programs, performance management system, etc which are part of the employee engagement program.
+As there are certain things that are required to be done on an organizational level like training and development programs, performance management systems, etc which are part of the employee engagement program.
 It will be quite a hassle for an inexperienced employee to work efficiently in this setting.

 If we define some employees as being “highly accountable” or “less accountable” we are implying that these are fixed traits that cannot be altered.
-The reality is that, as numerous other things, levels of accountability tend to ebb and flow based on a variety of components.
+The reality is that, as with numerous other things, levels of accountability tend to ebb and flow based on a variety of components.